harlan-zw/blockfolio-php/README.md

 // Instantiate a blockfolio api instance
 $api = new API([
-    'BLOCKFOLIO_API_KEY' => '<key>', // if not declared as an environment variable 'fiat_currency' => 'USD', // optional
+    'BLOCKFOLIO_MAGIC' => '<magic',  // if not declared as an environment variabl 'BLOCKFOLIO_API_KEY' => '<key>', // if not declared as an environment variable 'fiat_currency' => 'USD', // optional
     'locale' => 'en-US', // optional